samgoldman97/samgoldman97.github.io/_pages/about.md

 at MIT supported by the Takeda AI for Helathcare Fellowship.
 As [Professor Connor Coley's](https://coley.mit.edu/) first graduate student, I broadly seek to build AI-based technologies for molecular discovery and design.
-I am now especially interested in developing computational tools to find novel and disease relevant metabolites from high throughput mass spectrometry-based metabolomics.
+I am now especially interested in computational methods to find novel and disease relevant metabolites from mass spectrometry-based metabolomics.

 <!--During my senior year, I was also exposed to recent deep learning advances
 in natural language processes and worked briefly with Professor Debora Marks to